WorldWideTelescope/pywwt/docs/index.rst

 * A client for the Windows version of WorldWide Telescope

 .. image:: images/stgo_view.png
+   :align: center

-This package is still under development and the functionality will be expanded over the coming weeks/months.
+This package is still under development and functionality is still being added.
 Please do let us know if you try it out and run into any issues (see `Getting help`_).

 Quick start
 -----------